1:23-cv-01050

 The Invention Explained

-• Problem Addressed: The patent describes known issues with propofol emulsions, including the risk of microbial growth and hyperlipidemia in patients due to high fat/oil content in the formulation (’010 Patent, col. 2:5-23).
-The inventors identified a further, unappreciated problem: when the oil content is reduced to address these issues, the propofol becomes susceptible to degradation and potency loss when it comes into contact with standard container closures, such as rubber stoppers (’010 Patent, col. 4:43-65).
+- Problem Addressed: The patent's background describes issues with prior art propofol formulations, including the risk of microbial contamination and hyperlipidemia in patients due to high fat content (’010 Patent, col. 3:5-21).
+It further identifies an unexpected problem: when the protective oil content in the formulation is reduced, the propofol becomes susceptible to degradation and potency loss when stored in containers sealed with common closures like rubber stoppers (’010 Patent, col. 4:46-64).

 Key Claims at a Glance

-• The composition comprises 0.5% to 10% by weight propofol and from about 0 to about 10% by weight solvent for propofol.
+- The composition comprises from 0.5% to 10% by weight propofol and from about 0 to about 10% by weight solvent for propofol.

-• A functional limitation wherein, after the sealed container is agitated (300-400 cycles/minute, 16 hours, room temperature), the composition maintains a propofol concentration of at least 93% of the starting concentration, as measured by HPLC.
+- When the composition in the sealed container is agitated at 300-400 cycles/minute for 16 hours at room temperature, it maintains a propofol concentration of at least 93% of the starting concentration.

 III.
 The Accused Instrumentality